cchitsiang/awesome-stars/topics.md

 - [viestat/react-native-spotify](https://github.com/viestat/react-native-spotify) - A native module that allows you to use the Spotify SDK API with react-native
 - [commaai/neo](https://github.com/commaai/neo) - all open source hardware from comma.ai
 - [square/mortar](https://github.com/square/mortar) - A simple library that makes it easy to pair thin views with dedicated controllers, isolated from most of the vagaries of the Activity life cycle.
-- [leeprovoost/go-rest-api-template](https://github.com/leeprovoost/go-rest-api-template) - Reusable template for building REST Web Services in Golang.
-Uses gorilla/mux as a router/dispatcher and Negroni as a middleware handler.
+- [leeprovoost/go-rest-api-template](https://github.com/leeprovoost/go-rest-api-template) - Example REST web services in Go for learning.
+Uses only the standard library (net/http, log/slog, encoding/json) with Go 1.23+.
 - [ggomaeng/react-native-facebook-ui](https://github.com/ggomaeng/react-native-facebook-ui) - Pure javascript UI prototype of iOS Facebook for React Native framework.
 - [jimhigson/oboe.js](https://github.com/jimhigson/oboe.js) - A streaming approach to JSON.
 Oboe.js speeds up web applications by providing parsed objects before the response completes.
 - [tristanhimmelman/AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper) - An Alamofire extension which converts JSON response data into swift objects using ObjectMapper